rzencoder/election-predictor/README.md

 # Election Predictor

 An interactive map predictor for the US presidential election.
+Users are able to click on states to change the party and calculate the election outcome.
+Previous election results up to the 2000 election can be viewed.
 Built with React and Sass with react-simple-maps providing the SVG of the United States.

 ### Demo